The Miyaoka-Yau inequality and uniformisation of canonical models: Notation and standard facts

 The notion of ``$ℚ$-Chern class'', which is used in the formulation of our main result, is usually defined for varieties with quotient singularities.
 However, the word ``quotient singularity'' is not consistently used in the literature and is often left undefined.
 We use the following terminology.

 \begin{defn}[Quotient varieties and quotient singularities] Let $X$ be a normal, quasi-projective variety.
-We say that $X$ is a \emph{quotient variety} if there exists a finite group $G$, a smooth $G$-variety $\what{X}$ such that $X \cong \what{X}/G$ and such that the quotient map is étale over $X_{\reg}$.
+We say that $X$ is a \emph{quotient variety} if there exists a finite group $G$, a smooth $G$-variety $\what{X}$\footnote{in other words, the group $G$ acts on the variety $\what{X}$ by automorphisms.} such that $X ≅ \what{X}/G$ and such that the quotient map is étale over $X_{\reg}$.
 We say that $X$ has \emph{quotient singularities}, if there exists a covering of $X^{an}$ by analytically-open sets $(U_α)_{α ∈ A}$, and for each $α ∈ A$ a quotient variety $Y_α$, and an analytically open set $V_α ⊆ Y_α^{an}$ that is biholomorphic to $U_α$. \end{defn}

 Our main result pertains to canonical models of varieties of general type.
 We briefly recall the relevant definitions and facts.

 \begin{defn}[Minimal varieties] A normal, projective variety $X$ is called \emph{minimal} if $X$ has at worst terminal singularities and if $K_X$ is nef. \end{defn}